nudelkurre/ngb/README.md

 ### Icon_size
 Set icon size for every widget in all bars.

+### layer
+Set the layer shell layer to show the bar at.
+Valid layers are background, bottom, overlay and top.
+Can be overridden by setting it on a bar.

 ### Spacing
 Set spacing to use for every bar.
 Spacing is used between each widget, between label and icon for each widget (can be overridden in each widget module, described [above](#widget-modules)) and as margin in top and bottom of dropdowns.